MatthijsKamstra/haxejs/04classes/about.md

 #Classes

 We talked about how Haxe will make it easier to work with bigger projects.
-And I know it's possible with plain javascript... but I have never wrapped my head arround it.
+And I know it's possible with plain JavaScript... but I have never wrapped my head arround it.
 It's just a mess.

-So in this tutorial no examples how it would be done in plain javascript.
+So in this tutorial no examples how it would be done in plain JavaScript.
 If you are really curious about it, just check [example.js](https://github.com/MatthijsKamstra/haxejs/tree/master/02dom/code/bin/example.js) which is the compiled Haxe code.